cclemonnn/peter_piu_piu_pygame.py/README.md

 Left or Right key to move the spaceship left or right.
 Press space to shoot.
 Consecutive press of space key leads to consecutive shooting.

+Press 'R' to restart the game once the game is over.

 Click Exit on top right of the game screen to exit game.

 ---------------